OGGM/oggm/docs/flowlines.rst

 For mountain glaciers (e.g. Alps, Himalayas).

-**When not to use:** for ice caps, badly outlined glaciers, very large and flat glaciers, for global applications where geometrical detail matters less.
+**When not to use:** for ice caps, badly outlined glaciers, very large and flat glaciers, for global applications where geometrical details matters less.

 **Elevation-band flowlines**

 - Pros:

    - Robust approach: much less sensitive to DEM and outline errors.
+This is probably its best attribute, and makes it very interesting for large-scale applications.
    - Computationally cheap and simple: less error prone.
-   - Controversial: better representation of the main glacier flow thanks to the "bulk" approach.
+   - Arguably: better representation of the main glacier flow?

 - Cons:

    - Geometry is lost, glaciers cannot be plotted on a map anymore.
    - Glacier "length" is not the true length.
-   - Somewhat arbitrary: it's not clear why averaging the slopes is a good idea.
+   - Somewhat arbitrary: it's not clear why averaging the slopes with subjectively chosen quantiles is a good idea.
    - Only one flowline.

-**When to use:** when geometry does not matter, at large scales.
+**When to use:** when true geometry does not matter.
+When doing simulations at large scales and robustness to bad data / uncertainties is important.

-**When not to use:** when geometry or length matters.
+**When not to use:** when glacier geometry or (absolute) length matters.

-As of OGGM v1.4, the OGGM developers still use both representations: elevation bands at the global scale, and geometrical centerlines for simulations where geometry matters (e.g. hazards assessments).
+As of OGGM v1.4, the OGGM developers use both representations: elevation bands at the global scale, and geometrical centerlines for simulations in mountain regions where geometry matters (e.g. hazards assessments).

 References
 ----------